Sectarianism in Lebanon

 Sectarianism in Lebanon refers to the formal and informal organization of Lebanese politics and society along religious lines.
 It has been formalized and legalized within state and non-state institutions and is inscribed in its constitution.
 Lebanon recognizes 18 different sects: 55% of the population is Muslim (27% Sunni, 27% Shia, small percentage of Alawites and Ismailis), 40.5% is Christian, the majority being Maronites Catholics and Greek Orthodox (with smaller groups including Greek Catholics, Armenian Orthodox, Armenian Catholics, Syriac Orthodox, Syriac Catholics, Assyrians, Chaldean Catholics, Copts, Protestants), while 4.52% is Druze.
 The foundations of sectarianism in Lebanon dates back to the mid-19th century during Ottoman rule.
 It was subsequently reinforced with the creation of the Republic of Lebanon in 1920, during the French Mandate era and the 1926 constitution, and in the National Pact of 1943.
 In 1990, with the Taif Agreement, the constitution was revised but did not structurally change aspects relating to political sectarianism.
 The dynamic nature of sectarianism in Lebanon has prompted some historians and authors to refer to it as "the sectarian state par excellence" because it is a mixture of religious communities and their myriad sub-divisions, with a constitutional and political order to match.

 Despite the religious nature of sectarian affiliations, sectarianism in Lebanon is commonly considered to be a political project, as it not only relies on, but also reproduces, complex and unstable relations between religious and sectarian affiliation, on the one hand, and politics, violence, conflict, and co-existence, on the other.
 Sectarianism can therefore in Lebanon best be seen as a religious division that dictates: how people treat each other in daily life, determines their personal legal status and how the political parties are divided.
 Through the sectarian discourse, religion becomes the defining characteristic of the public and political subject, following a logic that has been established by (religious) authorities.

 Some scholars and journalists define sectarianism as fixed pre-existing communal categories in society, and use it to explain political, cultural, or religious conflicts between groups.
 Other scholars conceive of sectarianism as a set of social practices where daily life is organised on the basis of communal norms and rules that individuals strategically use and transcend.
-This definition highlights the understanding of sectarianism as being co-constituted by people’s practices and agency, rather than rooted in fixed and incompatible communal boundaries.
+Historian Maya Mikdashi conceives of sectarianism as, first and foremost, a biopolitical, governmental process that often has little to do with individual faith.
+Because sect is a governmental status inherited patrilinially, it is possible to, for example, be an atheist by faith while being a Muslim by law.

+Recent scholarship also highlights the transnational dimensions of sectarianism, noting how sectarian narratives and political interpretations circulate through diaspora networks, media, and migration between Lebanon and communities abroad.